-Portugal rank seventh in the latest FIFA world rankings and with incredible talents of Christiano Ronaldo, Nani and Moutinho it’s easy to see why.
+Portugal ranks seventh in the latest FIFA world rankings and with the incredible talents of Christiano Ronaldo, Nani and Moutinho it’s easy to see why.
 Portugal has never delivered on the World Cup notwithstanding the immense talent.
 Portugal has all the talent needed to beat virtually any team in the world but history has it that they rarely deliver when needed to on such a big stage.
 However, this doesn’t mean that any team should underestimate them since they might just pull a surprise.

 Italy is known to be a defensively strong team but that doesn’t mean that they should be looked down upon.
 Italy might not be the most interesting team to watch but their defensive capabilities saw them win the 2006 World Cup in Germany.
 The Italians have an amazing record and have reached the last 16 in six of the nine tournaments.
-Watch out for players like Andrea Pirlo, Stephan Al Shaarawy, Alberto Gilardino, Daniele De Rossi and the enigmatic Mario Ballotelli.
-Italy is touted to easily qualify for the quarter finals.
+Watch out for players like Andrea Pirlo, Stephan Al Shaarawy, Alberto Gilardino, Daniele De Rossi, and the enigmatic Mario Ballotelli.
+Italy is touted to easily qualify for the quarter-finals.

 It will be 28 years since Argentina won the World Cup trophy when the tournament kicks off in June.
 While the 1986 team was inspired by Diego Maradona, this squad finds its inspiration from the triple Ballon D’or winner Barcelona striker Lionel Messi.
-If Argentina is to win the 2014 World Cup, then players like Sergio Aguero, Angel di Maria and Ezequiel Lavezzi have to make the same contribution as Messi in terms of the making efforts to score goals.
-Argentina success or failure at the World Cup strongly depends on the player’s belief that they can lift the trophy.
+If Argentina is to win the 2014 World Cup, then players like Sergio Aguero, Angel di Maria, and Ezequiel Lavezzi have to make the same contribution as Messi in terms of making efforts to score goals.
+Argentina’s success or failure at the World Cup strongly depends on the player’s belief that they can lift the trophy.

 Soccer enthusiasts have touted France to do considerably well in the 2014 World Cup.
 While this might not be the squad that lifted the trophy led by the charismatic Zinedine Zidane, the team is not short of talent.
 With the lethal attacking combination of Paul Pogba and Franc Ribery, France is set to measure up to other soccer powerhouses when the tournament kicks off in June next year.

-The Germans are known for their flawless football at it goes without saying that they have and excellent team full of some incredible players.
-The German squad is made of young players most of them being in their mid 20s and they are all experienced internationals.
+The Germans are known for their flawless football at it goes without saying that they have an excellent team full of some incredible players.
+The German squad is made of young players most of them being in their mid-20s and they are all experienced internationals.
 Lucas Podolski for instance has 106 caps at only 27.
 They have a strong defense and a lethal striking force as well capable of tearing into any defense.
 The Germans have never failed to reach the latter stages of the World Cup and they are yearning to take the cup home this time around.